Green Building Information

 A state-of-the-art resource center for literacy and lifelong learning, the Library features 100 public internet terminals, expanded areas for children and teens, and a sustainable, energy efficient design.
 View the San Mateo Public Library Sustainable Brochure to learn more.

 Sign up for email updates and we'll send you information whenever there is a new program available through the library or other local government agency.
-Look for the Green Initiative Programs & Information topic!
+Look for the topic Sustainability Programs & Information!